-Students must complete a minimum of 120 credits as defined and required for each BFA Program to earn the BFA degree.
+Students must complete a minimum of 120 credits as defined and required for each BFA Program, meet the residency requirements and have a minimum, cumulative GPA to earn the BFA degree.

 Consult the School of Craft and Emerging Media and School of Visual Art for detailed information about BFA Programs.